Access

 Cost

-I have a ‘rainy day fund’ for those whom cost might be a barrier for entry.
+We have a ‘rainy day fund’ for when cost might be a barrier for entry.
 No questions asked, just email me.

 Parking